-- A unique programme of information, advice and guidance, including Careers advice and attendance at the UCAS Conference 2024 - Work Experience Week in July 2024 - Highly successful progression routes to universities and apprenticeship schemes, including Russell Group and Oxbridge. - A fantastic enrichment and extra-curricular programme including an opportunity to be a part of the Global Links Programme - The Big Sleep Out: a new event where we will raise money for homeless support shelters and show solidarity by sleeping out for the night and getting sponsored. - Sixth Form Christmas Charity Race Night: a chance for us to raise money for a good cause and for students, staff and parents to come together for a fun evening. - Charity events to include Macmillan Coffee Mornings and Senior Citizens' Christmas Party - Leadership opportunities through our Senior Student Leader Pathway to include our SSL Retreat and Training at Walsingham on Wed 4th October Friday 6th October 2023 - A choice of enrichment qualifications through the EPQ or Core Mathematics - Subject enrichment opportunities such as Fieldwork trips, theatre trips, visiting speakers and more! - Assemblies with visiting speakers - Supporting whole school events such as Open Evenings and Parent Consultation Evenings - Volunteering opportunities in the local community and beyond - Duke of Edinburgh Gold - Soli House residential - Opportunity to - Visit from Lord Mayor of Birmingham, Andy Street and new Common Room Opening! - Year 12 and 13 trip to London - Year 12 and 13 Bonding Day - Enrichment Hours supporting the wider school community and the community of Acocks Green - Sports opportunities
+- A unique programme of information, advice and guidance, including Careers advice and attendance at the annual UCAS Conference - Work Experience Week in July - Highly successful progression routes to universities and apprenticeship schemes, including Russell Group and Oxbridge. - A fantastic enrichment and extra-curricular programme including an opportunity to be a part of the Global Links Programme - Charity events to include Macmillan Coffee Mornings, Blood Donation - Leadership opportunities through our Senior Student Leader Pathway to include our SSL Retreat and Training - A choice of enrichment qualifications through the EPQ or Core Mathematics - Subject enrichment opportunities such as Fieldwork trips, theatre trips, visiting speakers and more! - Assemblies with visiting speakers - Supporting whole school events such as Open Evenings and Parent Consultation Evenings - Volunteering opportunities in the local community and beyond - Duke of Edinburgh Gold - Soli House residential - HCPT Lourdes Pilgrimage - Year 12 and 13 trip to London - Enrichment Hours supporting the wider school community and the community of Acocks Green - Sports opportunities